 - Delete and reinstall email account to get rid of attachments cache

-- Unused apps (long press any app icon on the homescreen and tap the "x" button on the top right of the icon)
+- Unused apps (long press any app icon on the homescreen and tap the "x" button on the top left of the icon)

 - Completed reminders

 - Reduce locally stored music for "offline" listening in music streaming apps

 Possible Preventative Solutions

 Nip the full-memory problem in the bud next time around.
 Since photos are typically the biggest problem, download the Google Photos app, which compresses, backs up, and stores unlimited high-quality photos and videos for free, meaning you can delete them from your Camera Roll.

 Reduce what is synced to your phone.
 Consider syncing selected playlists or genres rather than the entire music library, and deleting podcasts, movies, and TV shows after you've finished watching them.